 Also read, The Mountains are calling!

 You know you are in Shimla, when all roads are uphill and narrow.
 The Himalayan Cedars offer ample shade allowing the spatter of sunrays to filter through.
 The thin mountain air greets you with a nip.
-Small shops and houses dot the roads with the occasional big structures like the Town Hall and Christ Church, that appear through every alternate turn, as you climb.
+Small shops and houses dot the roads with the occasional big structures like the Town Hall and Christ Church, appearing through every alternate turn, as you climb.

 Dusk and the never-ending winding roads finally ushered us into Kufri.
 The resort was stretched vertically – like any other mountainous real estate in the area.
 The snowfall from the previous night had attracted a traffic snarl, along with the local make shift tourist guides with their mules.